corda/corda-docs/content/en/docs/corda-os/4.6/network-map.md

 {{< note >}}
-To determine which *minimumPlatformVersion* a zone must mandate in order to permit all the features of Corda 4.5, see [Corda Features and Versions](features-versions.md).
+To determine which *minimumPlatformVersion* a zone must mandate in order to permit all the features of Corda, see [Corda Features and Versions](features-versions.md).

 {{< /note >}}
 More parameters will be added in future releases to regulate things like allowed port numbers, whether or not IPv6